Mews: London

 Mews was applied to service streets and the stables in them in cities, primarily London.
 In the 18th and 19th centuries, London housing for wealthy people generally consisted of streets of large terraced houses with stables at the back, which opened onto a small service street.
 The mews had horse stalls and a carriage house on the ground floor, and stable servants' living accommodation above.

 Generally this was mirrored by another row of stables on the opposite side of the service street, backing onto another row of terraced houses facing outward into the next street.
 Sometimes there were variations such as small courtyards.
 Most mews are named after one of the principal streets which they back onto.
 Most but not all have the word "mews" in their name.

 Mews are often found in the boroughs of Kensington and Chelsea and Westminster (particularly Mayfair and Marylebone).

 Europe

-This arrangement was different from most of Continental Europe, where the stables in wealthy urban residences were usually off a front or central courtyard.
+This arrangement was different from most of continental Europe, where the stables in wealthy urban residences were usually off a front or central courtyard.
 The advantage of the British system was that it hid the sounds and smells of the stables away from the family when they were not using the horses.
-Nevertheless 45 of the buildings in Kerkstraat in Amsterdam were originally the stables and coach houses of houses in Keizersgracht and Prinsengracht, between which it runs.
+Similar to the UK, 45 of the buildings in Kerkstraat in Amsterdam were originally the stables and coach houses of houses in Keizersgracht and Prinsengracht, between which it runs.